Parliamentary.ai

 Government Spending

-The bill is not expected to significantly impact government spending.
-The cost of creating and implementing the statutory instruments mentioned will likely be minimal.
-There is no clear estimate provided in the bill itself.
+The bill is not expected to have a significant direct impact on government spending.
+The cost of administrative processes related to amending local Acts and consultations may arise, but no specific figures are provided in the bill text itself.

 Groups Affected

-• Large Shops: This bill will positively affect large shops in England, allowing them to open on Easter Sunday if they choose, potentially increasing profits.
+• Large Shops: This bill would allow large shops to open on Easter Sunday if they choose to do so, potentially increasing their revenue.

 Full Text